endlessm/eos-app-manager/doc/design.rst

   * `/endless/share/dbus-1/services/{service_files}`
      * Contains dbus service files for Endless applications.
 Again, symlinks

+*  `/endless/xdg/autostart/{all}.desktop`
+     * Contains desktop files for the Endless applications that will be run automatically when an user logs in.

 We set the environment variable `$XDG_DATA_DIRS`.
 It is an array, specifying an ordering of places in which to look for desktop files and icons.
 We include